February 5th, 2018

 Phone zap for Rashid is a success!
 He is able to meet with his lawyer and is confirmed to be in better health.

 For a full list of Operation PUSH events visit the Operation PUSH Timeline page.

-On January 15th, 2018 Martin Luther King Jr. Day, Florida prison rebels will engage in a work stoppage.
-We have three primary demands:
+On January 15th, 2018 Martin Luther King Jr. Day, Florida incarcerated workers began a work stoppage around three primary demands: